airslie/renalware-core/README.md

 $ bin/dev
 ```

-> Note `bin/dev` starts a sever in the spec/dummy directory.
+> Note `bin/dev` starts a sever in the demo directory.
 Just executing `rails server` will not work.

 Visit [http://localhost:3000](http://localhost:3000)